gmhafiz/go8/README.md

 # Utility

 Common tasks like retrieving query parameters or `filters` are done inside `utility` folder.
 It serves as one place abstract functionalities used across packages.

+Note that further packages are in the subdirectories of `utilty`.
+No files ar under `utilty` package because it is [unclear from the name](https://go.dev/doc/effective_go#package-names) on what it does.

 # Testing